ULCC/dart_hydra_provisioning/README.md

 To deploy a Centos7 AWS Box with Hyku, using Vagrant:

-Edit the following to provide the solr and fedora uri and paths:
+Create the following to provide the solr and fedora uri and paths using .rbenv-vars-template as a guide:

-* install_files/rbenv-vars
+* install_files/.rbenv-vars

-add the variables at the top of; check the solr URI is correct:
+add the variables at the top of this file including the the solr URI:

 * provision_hyku_aws.sh